Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solids and supersolids in a Kagome lattice near

-Eqn.\ref{boson} in Kagome lattice with $ U=\infty, V_{1} > 0 $, namely, Eqn.\ref{bosonnn} in a Kagome lattice, was studied by two recent QMC simulations \cite{ka2,ka3}.
-It was found that the solid state at exactly $ 1/3 $ filling has both CDW and VB order.
-The VB order corresponds to boson hopping around a hexagon ( shown in Fig.13b ).
+Eqn.\ref{boson} ( namely, Eqn.\ref{bosonnn} ) in a Kagome lattice with $ U=\infty, V_{1} > 0 $ was studied by two recent QMC simulations \cite{ka2,ka3}.
+It was found that the solid state at exactly $ f= 2/3 $ filling has both CDW and VB order.
+The VB order corresponds to boson hopping around a hexagon ( shown in Fig.14b ).
 This is a unique feature of the Kagome lattices.
-This feature can be intuitively understood without any calculation: with very large $ V_{1} $ interaction at $ 1/3 $ filling, if a boson taking sublattice $ c $, then all its 4 nn which belong to sublattices $ a $ and $ b $ are excluded, so bosons will go to the 4 nnn which still belong to $ a $ and $ b $ instead of $ c $ ( Fig.16a).
-This is in sharp contrast to triangular lattice at $ 1/3 $ filling in Fig.1a.
-So bosons may move around the hexagon to form some VB order in addition to the CDW order.
-This state is identical to the CDW-VB state in Fig.13a.
+This feature can be intuitively understood without any calculation: with very large $ V_{1} $ interaction at $ 2/3 $ filling, if a boson taking sublattice $ c $, then all its 4 $ NN $ which belong to sublattices $ a $ and $ b $ are excluded, so bosons will go to the 4 $ NNN $ which still belong to $ a $ and $ b $ instead of $ c $ ( Fig.16a).
+This is in sharp contrast to triangular lattice at $ 2/3 $ filling in Fig.1a.
+So the bosons may move around the hexagon to form some VB order in addition to the CDW order.
+This state is just the CDW-VB state in Fig.14b.
+As explained in Sec.III-B-2, this CDW-VB state in Fig.14 can distinguished from the 6-fold CDW state Fig.13 by checking $ n_r < n_b $ or equivalently the chirality $ \chi_p $ around the large hexagon in Fig.14b.
+Unfortunately, this check was not explicitly spelled out in \cite{ka2,ka3}.
+The bond-bond correlation functions calculated in Ref.\cite{ka2} can not distinguish the two states.
 Although the QMC in Ref.\cite{ka3} found the the SF to the CDW+VB transition is a 2nd order transition through a noval deconfined quantum critical point \cite{senthil}, the QMC in Ref.\cite{ka2} found a weakly 1st order transition from a double-peaked histogram of the boson kinetic energy.
 The dual vortex effective action to describe the transition from the SF to the CDW+VB is given by Eqn.\ref{ka} in the easy plane limit $ r<0, v<0, w > 0 $.
-As explained below Eqn.\ref{kacdwvb}, it should be a weakly 1st order transition from the CDW-VB solid to the SF which is consistent with the conclusion in \cite{ka2}.
+As explained below Eqn.\ref{kacdwvb}, the picture achieved in the DVM can lead to some insights on why the transition could be be a very first order one as observed in \cite{ka2}.

-The effective action to describe the transition from the stripe solid to the stripe supersolid slightly away from $ 1/3 $ is given by Eqn.\ref{kacdwvb}.
-Drawing the insights gained from the square lattice \cite{univ}, we conclude that the CDW-VB-SS is unstable against the phase separation in the hard core limit studied in \cite{ka2,ka3}.
-But it will be stable in the soft core case.
+The effective action to describe the transition from the stripe solid to the stripe supersolid slightly away from $ 1/3 $ is given by Eqn.\ref{is0}.
+Drawing the insights gained from the square lattice \cite{univ}, we conclude that the CDW-VB-SS is unstable against the phase separation in the hard core limit studied in \cite{ka2,ka3}, but may be stable in the soft core case.
+A QMC in the soft case has not been performed so far.